 The controller calculates and records system performance parameters, which can be viewed on its integrated display.
 Parameters saved include: current transferred heat and efficiency, total transferred heat and efficiency, total annual operating cost, blower hours, average temperature difference, and the maximum and minimum conservatory temperature.
 The controller has a number of user settable parameters enabling system performance to be adjusted.

-The two charts below show Conservatory Solar Space Heating efficiency and airflow rates for four different recently available energy efficient fans, operated at both low (LS) and high speeds (HS), together with the efficiency of common home heating systems.
-The fan fitted in 2018 to the Mullion home is a W1G200-EC87-25 which is connected to operate at low speed.
+The two charts below show Conservatory Solar Space Heating efficiency and airflow rates for four different recently available energy efficient fans of different sizes an maximum airflow rates suitable for a range of different home and conservatory size, operated at both low (LS) and high speeds (HS), together with the efficiency of common home heating systems.
+The fan initally fitted in 2018 to the Mullion home is a W1G200-EC87-25 which is connected to operate at high speed.
 The Conservatory Solar Space Heating system efficiency is proportional to: a) the airflow rate the fan achieves b) the fan power consumption and c) the conservatory – home temperature difference as shown in the charts below.

 At an air temperature difference of just 0.5°c our Solar Space Heating system that uses hot conservatory air efficiency exceeds all others.
 In the system 2016 and 2017 performance charts below which used a far less energy efficient fan, the average air temperature difference was 9°c achieving an efficiency of 40.